University Human Resources

 To designate beneficiary(ies) for your Basic Life Insurance plan:

-- Log in to Employee Center > Benefits.
+- Log in to the Benefits section of the Employee Center.

 - Review elections on the left side of the page under Benefits Information.